jiangjiangv/BiSeC/README.md

 Title：A bi-directional segmentation method for prostate ultrasound images under semantic constraints

-Note：The relevant code is being sorted out, please wait patiently...
+Note：The code upload success, welcome to communicate and study.